hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter7.md

 To perform the inverse transform, we use the inverse matrix to do so.

 ## 3. SPWM
-To generate the sinosodial wave, we compare the sinosodial wave with the triangular wave using the comparator, and the output is SPWM wave：
+To generate the sinusoidal wave, we compare the sinusoidal wave with the triangular wave using the comparator, and the output is SPWM wave：

 <figure markdown="span">
     ![](pics/chapter7/figure4.png){ width="500" }